ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst

 Ansible project 2.10
 ====================

-This release schedule includes dates for the `ansible <https://pypi.org/project/ansible/>`_ package, with a few dates for the `ansible-base <https://pypi.org/project/ansible-base/>` package as well.
-All dates are subject to change, please see :ref:`base_roadmap_2_10` for the most recent updates on ansible-base.
+This release schedule includes dates for the `ansible <https://pypi.org/project/ansible/>`_ package, with a few dates for the `ansible-base <https://pypi.org/project/ansible-base/>`_ package as well.
+All dates are subject to change.
+See :ref:`base_roadmap_2_10` for the most recent updates on ansible-base.

 .. contents::
    :local: